 A do-it-yourselfer (DIY) has all the skills, energy, and intellect to tackle their landscaping project, new or existing.

 That is half the battle.
-The other half is the hidden pitfalls which a novice DIY will encounter.
-So, from experience and research I have taken the liberty of collecting some major pitfalls which I address below:
+The other half is the hidden pitfalls that a novice DIY will encounter.
+So, from experience and research, I have taken the liberty of collecting some significant pitfalls, which I address below:

 a.)
-No plan, or as the Chinese would say 'no ticket, no laundry.'
-To many landscapes have been the victim of random planting a plant because there was room, or, it was a purchase that looked so cute.
+No plan, or as the Chinese would say, 'no ticket, no laundry.'
+Many landscapes have been the victim of random planting a plant because there was room, or it was a purchase that looked so cute.

-If you are starting out with a blank yard, drawing a plan for your entire yard and stick to it will result in giving you the results you desire.
-Short of that, try at least to sketch a rough plan for one large area of your yard and put all your energy into working that plan this year.
+If you are starting with a blank yard, drawing a plan for your entire yard and sticking to it will give you the desired results.
+Short of that, try at least to sketch a rough plan for one large area of your yard and put all your energy into working on that plan this year.

 b.)
 Lacking fall color in your landscape design.
-We spend spring and summer planting; yet, come fall realize that we forget to plant for fall.
-It is a season that holds tremendous promise for the DIY landscaper willing to plan for it.
+We spend spring and summer planting, yet, come fall realize that we forget to plant for fall.
+The season holds tremendous promise for the DIY landscaper willing to plan for it.
 Autumn can present an abundance of color with the simple introduction into your landscape of the following; Arrowwood viburnum, Sumac, Fothergilla, Tor Spirea, American Bittersweet, Oakleaf Hydrangea, Virginia Creeper, Red ChokeberryViking, or Black Chokeberry

 c.)
-If the fall is often neglected in landscape design; surprise, winter season takes a hit.
-For us in the southern portion of the United States this is not such a serious offense; however, the north needs a yard decor that will bring a smile and serenity.
+If the fall is often neglected in landscape design, surprise, the winter season takes a hit.
+This is not such a serious offense for us in the southern portion of the United States; however, the north needs a yard decor that will bring a smile and serenity.
 The following plant list will offer a nice balance between the transition from fall to winter:

 red twig dogwood or red osier dogwood